Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

-## AlmaLinux on Water-Ice MD and Ab-initio Siesta4
+## AlmaLinux on Water-Ice MD and Ab-initio Siesta Codes

 We have tested the linux operating system, AlmaLinux-9.
 It runs well in normal operations except for some errors as shown below.